-Working with PAYE stonework we provided the design and detailing of the reconstructed facades, including designing an independent steel frame restraint system and limiting the need for movement joints.
-The overall length of both facades were 105m and over 2km of stainless steel used as the restraint system.
+Working with PAYE Stonework we provided the design and detailing of the reconstructed façades, including designing an independent steel frame restraint system and limiting the need for movement joints.
+The overall length of both façades were 105m and over 2km of stainless steel used as the restraint system.

 Grade II listed Georgian townhouses on The Bedford Estate

 Conversion of Grade II listed former town hall into a boutique hotel and new offices

 Deconstruction of existing car sales buildings to create new car showroom and affordable housing.

 Refurbishment of a Stone Cottage in the heart of the Lake District